barricklab/cryptkeeper/README.md

 - Download and install TranstermHP [here](https://transterm.cbcb.umd.edu/).
 Add TransTermHP binaries to your path.
 - Run `pip install cryptkeeper`

+For Nix users, a shell flake is included which will install ViennaRNA and TransTermHP automatically, as well as set up a venv for you to continue the installation with pip.

 Developers may consider downloading and installing `CryptKeeper` other dependencies by forking their respective repositories and installing them from their repository directory.

 ## Command Line Usage Usage